 Open crawl space vents create the “stack effect.”
 Air in the crawl space is drawn up through the house in a pattern from bottom to top.
 Whatever is in your crawl space air is in your house and affecting you.
 For example, if the air vented into the crawl space is damp and wet, the above floors also will feel damp.

-You are wasting your money if you open your crawl space vents, because this causes major energy penalties.
+You are wasting your money if you open your crawl space vents because this causes major energy penalties.
 If and when the temperatures dip, cooler air will be vented into the crawl space, causing the above floors to also be cold and for the heating system to work extra hard to create a comfortable atmosphere you desire.
 The same thing happens with warm, humid air and overly-taxed cooling systems.

 Water intrusion is another common problem caused by open vents.
-Not only could this cause flooding in the crawl space, it creates a breeding ground for mold and moisture.
+Not only could this cause flooding in the crawl space, but it also creates a breeding ground for mold and moisture.
 This is especially true in crawl spaces with fiberglass or batt insulation.
 Any water or humidity issues will cause this insulation to deteriorate and fail.
 It also creates unpleasant odors you may smell on upper floors because of the stack effect.

-Open vents also are welcome signs and unintentional invitations to outside nuisances like bugs, rodents and other pests.
+Open vents also are welcome signs and unintentional invitations to outside nuisances like bugs, rodents, and other pests.
 If termites make your crawl space their home, they could do some serious damage to any wooden supports and compromise the structural stability of the house.

 These attractive plastic covers will not rust, rot or need paint.
-They permanently attach to the exterior foundation walls with drilled-in fasteners, and have foam insulation and gasket material to completely seal off the outside air.
+They permanently attach to the exterior foundation walls with drilled-in fasteners and have foam insulation and gasket material to completely seal off the outside air.

 As you seal off the crawl space with vents, it also is important to encapsulate the crawl space.
 Vent covers are the perfect complement to the CrawlSeal crawl space encapsulation system that isolates the home from the earth.
 If you are concerned with the air quality or humidity of your crawl space, we can install the powerful but energy-efficient dehumidifier.